up

 Innovations and Productivity Improvements

-• DHCA's Multifamily Housing Development Team successfully closed eight residential real estate transactions in FY22.
-Montgomery County provided more than $22 million towards these developments.
-Across Montgomery County, these real estate projects preserved, rehabilitated and/or produced 516 units of affordable rental housing, at an average cost of $42,800 per unit.
+• DHCA's Multifamily Housing Development team successfully closed thirteen residential real estate loan transactions in FY23.
+Montgomery County provided more than $96 million towards these developments.
+These transactions preserved, rehabilitated, or produced 975 units of affordable housing at an average cost of $98,847 per unit throughout the County.

-• Historically, DHCA has maintained a contract with the City of Takoma Park to inspect the City's residential rental facilities and units.
-This agreement, which began in 2003, was put in place to ensure the protection of the health, welfare and safety of persons residing in over six hundred rental facilities and 3,700 rental units within the City of Takoma Park.
-A new contract was ratified in early FY23.
+• DHCA's Code Enforcement unit continues to implement a contract established in 2003 with the City of Takoma Park to inspect the City's residential rental facilities.
+This agreement was established to ensure the protection of the health, safety and welfare of persons residing in over 500 residential rental facilities and 3,200 rental units within the City of Takoma Park.

 Program Descriptions